Is Sweet Potato Good for Diabetes?

 1. Is sweet potato safe for people with diabetes?

-Yes, sweet potatoes are generally safe for people with diabetes when consumed in moderation.
+Yes, sweet potatoes are safe for people with diabetes when eaten in moderation.
+Choose boiled or steamed, keep portions small (about ¼ plate), and pair with protein or fiber to avoid blood sugar spikes.

 2. What is the glycemic index of sweet potatoes?